kelsey-sorrels/zaffre/README.md

   ; Return [rows columns] terminal size in characters (get-size [this])
   ; Add characters to the back buffer
-  ; Characters is a vector of maps each with these keys ; {:c \a             ; The character to place
+  ; Layer id  must match one of the layers specified in the `make-terminal` `layer-order` parameter ; Characters is a vector of maps each with these keys ; {:c \a             ; The character to place
   ;  :fg [255 255 255] ; [red green blue] foreground color.
 (0-255)